-Prerequisite: MT 1402 and 1403, 1503, or a satisfactory score on the MMPT
+Prerequisite: $M\bar{T}$ 1402 and 1403, 1505, or a satisfactory score on the MMPT

-MT 2003,4

-Finite Mathematics
+MT 2003,4 3-4 hours Finite Mathematics

 A study of set theory, counting and probability theory, matrices algebra and linear programming, stochastic processes, Markov chains, and game theory.
 Special emphasis will be given to business applications of the techniques of finite math.